mannodermaus/android-junit5/README.md

 ## Support for @Rules

-Since JUnit 5 has replaced the `@Rule` mechanism with Extensions, the following artifacts help bridge the gap until Android officially transitions to JUnit 5.
+Since JUnit Jupiter has replaced the `@Rule` mechanism with Extensions, the following artifacts help bridge the gap until Android officially transitions to JUnit Jupiter.

 ### InstantExecutorExtension

-Replaces `InstantTaskExecutorRule` in JUnit 5.
+Replaces `InstantTaskExecutorRule` in JUnit Jupiter.

 <details>
   <summary>Kotlin</summary>